DuckDood/ominous-goob-pr/README.md

 !!Make sure you have figlet installed!!

-you can do that using
+You can do that using:

  ```
 sudo apt-get install figlet